Pennsylvania Mountain Natural Area

 More About Pennsylvania Mountain Natural Area:

-This a dramatic and beautiful 500+acre area surrounded on three sides by public land near Fairplay, Colorado.
+This is a dramatic and beautiful 500+acre area surrounded on three sides by public land near Fairplay, Colorado.
 In 2014, with the generous support of the community, MALT purchased 92 critical acres as part of a multiphase project.
 This effort ensures the continuing ongoing scientific research conducted by more than a hundred scientists for over 40 plus years - one of the longest term alpine research sites in the country.
 Read about research at Pennsylvania Mountain Natural Area.

 Photo provided by Dr. Candace Galen.